NikilMunireddy/react-redux-boilerplate-code/README.md

-This project was bootstrapped with [Create React redux App](https://github.com/NikilMunireddy/react-redux-boilerplate-code).
+This project can be found on github [react-redux-boilerplate-code](https://github.com/NikilMunireddy/react-redux-boilerplate-code).

 ## Install using